6 Reasons You Should Start Composing Today

 Improvisers have a long history of composing original music.
 Even though it’s not the first thing that comes to mind when we hear their names, many of the prominent musicians that we look up to are also accomplished composers.
 Wayne Shorter, Joe Henderson, Kenny Dorham, Kurt Rosenwinkel, David Binney, the list could go on and on.
 Nearly every great improviser has expressed their musical voice in the form of composition.

-Now they probably didn’t think of themselves as professional composers and they certainly aren’t creating the next major symphony, but they did express their musical vision and ideas in the form of original works and performed these compositions with their groups.
+Now they probably didn’t think of themselves as professional composers and they didn’t create the next major symphony, but they did express their musical vision and ideas in the form of original works and performed these compositions with their groups.

 Just as they felt drawn to this music and compelled to improvise, they felt a need to explore these ideas by way of writing original music.

-When you look at it in this light, composition is an integral part of being a creative and improving improviser.
+When you look at it in this light, composition is an integral part of being a creative and forward thinking improviser.
 If approached the right way, composition can be a very fulfilling and musically beneficial endeavor.
-And, the benefits will translate directly to your personal approach to improvisation.
+And the benefits will translate directly to your personal approach to improvisation.

 1) Finding your sound